charchitjain/Usable-Security/docs/hall.of.fame.shame.md

 * it's almost impossible or at least impractical to use it with one hand only.
 If the wheel was "press-able" and fulfills also the button role, it would be possible to use it with one hand and maybe the device could be even smaller.
 However that probably could be more error prone.
 * device is oriented for a right-handed users.
 * display, due to the battery life; doesn't have any backlight so it's harder to read the numbers in worse light conditions.
 It might be a problem for visually impaired users.
-* also this is not a device for blind users as the only tactile of audio feed back is the mechanical click of the wheel.
+* also this is not a device for blind users as the only tactile or audio feed back is the mechanical click of the wheel.